xbeat/Machine-Learning/README.md

 Random Forest Foundation

 Random Forest operates on the principle of ensemble learning by constructing multiple decision trees during training.
 Each tree is built using a bootstrap sample of the training data, introducing randomness through bagging (Bootstrap Aggregating) to create diverse trees.

+## Implementing Stacks in Python

+Stack Implementation Fundamentals

+A stack is a linear data structure that follows the Last-In-First-Out (LIFO) principle, where elements are added and removed from the same end.
+This implementation demonstrates the core operations push, pop, and peek using Python's built-in list as the underlying container.

 ## Reinforcement Learning and Q-Learning Mathematical Foundations and Python Implementation